 The Cons Of Building A Startup

-While with a franchise you will be entitled to training and support from the franchiser, with your startup you have no such cushioning.
-You are left to try out your theories by yourself and gamble on their successes.
+While with a franchise you will be entitled to training and support from the franchiser, with your startup you have no such cushioning, you are left to try out your theories by yourself and gamble on their success.

 High Failure Rate

 It is a sad reality that startups have a higher failure rate, especially when compared to franchise businesses.
-It’s reported that as much as 25% of startups fail in their first year, an even bigger 50% fail in 5 years and only 30% make it to 10 years.
+Studies have found that as many as 25% of startups fail in their first year, an even bigger 50% fail in 5 years and only 30% make it to 10 years.
 This makes it an even tougher gamble for you to succeed if you decide to build your own startup.

-Nevertheless with great risk comes great reward, so it might be a tough gamble but if you succeed it would be well worth the risk.
+Nevertheless, with great risk comes great reward.
+While it might be a tough gamble, if you succeed it would be well worth the risk.